 Variations

-- You can coat the zucchini slices in melted butter (use your hands or a pastry brush) instead of spraying them with olive oil.
+- As mentioned above, you can coat the zucchini slices in melted butter (use your hands or a pastry brush) instead of spraying them with olive oil.
 I love the flavor that butter adds!

 - Experiment with more spices.
 Good options that I tried and liked include onion powder, chili powder, ground cumin, and cayenne pepper.
 I use just a pinch of each.